ViscousTests/website/content/docs/how-to-be-productive.md

 even delay a bit if I do feel hungry, to take advantage of the productivity boost that comes when anticipating food (see "Distraction and Friction").

+My first meal should mostly be fatty/with complex carbs.
+Eating a high-refined-carb (bread/sugar) meal will likely start a "snack train" that will make it very hard to focus.

 # Motivation

 See https://www.scientificamerican.com/article/we-learn-faster-when-we-arent-told-what-choices-to-make/